Inseason Alaska Commercial Salmon Summary

 Thomas Bay THA

 The Northern Southeast Regional Aquaculture Association (NSRAA) is forecasting a total run of 381,000 chum salmon to the Thomas Bay Terminal Harvest Area (THA).
 A portion of the run will be harvested in common property fisheries in Chatham Strait and Frederick Sound.
 No cost recovery is planned for 2024.
-The Thomas Bay THA will be open to common property purse seine and troll fisheries from Sunday, June 16, through Saturday, August 3.
-Purse seine openings will occur on Sundays and Thursdays, and troll openings will occur on days closed to purse seining.
+The Thomas Bay THA is open to common property purse seine and troll fisheries from Sunday, June 16, through Saturday, August 3.
+Purse seine openings occur on Sundays and Thursdays, and troll openings occur on days closed to purse seining.
+Purse seine harvest through Friday, June 28, is confidential.
 Details of the 2024 Thomas Bay THA fishing schedule and area were announced in a separate ADF&G advisory announcement released on April 18.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.